 Similarly, the second pair of modes (which can be referred to as the precession modes) correspond to the torus' non-axisymmetric radial and vertical motion, and in the limit of a~slender torus, these modes' frequencies match the geodesic periastron and the Lense-Thirring precession frequencies respectively.

-Our paper is organized as follows.
-In Section~\ref{Section:tori}, we briefly recall the properties of accretion tori around rotating NSs studied in Paper I. Derivation of the formulae determining these tori's oscillation modes is the primary subject of Sections~\ref{Section:oscillations} and \ref{Section:perturb}.
-From Section~\ref{section:epicyclic}, special attention is given to investigating the behaviour of frequencies of the axisymmetric and precession modes.
-A complete set of formulae for calculating the frequencies of the epicyclic modes under consideration is provided within Wolfram Mathematica code and additional {\textit C++} and {\textit PYTHON} libraries.
-In Section~\ref{Section:results}, we analyze the behaviour of these frequencies with a focus on the astrophysically relevant range of the NS parameters.
-We also provide simplified versions of the formulae for the frequencies of axisymmetric radial and vertical oscillations and the frequencies of the two precession modes in Section~\ref{Section:formulae}.
-Finally, in Section~\ref{Section:conclusions}, we demonstrate the applications of our formulae on various astrophysically relevant examples, provide the reader with a short summary and state our main concluding remarks.
+Our paper is organised as follows.
+In Sect.~\ref{Section:tori}, we briefly recall the properties of accretion tori around rotating NSs studied in Paper I. Derivation of the formulae determining these tori's oscillation modes is the primary subject of Sects.~\ref{Section:oscillations} and \ref{Section:perturb}.
+From Sect.~\ref{section:epicyclic}, special attention is given to investigating the behaviour of frequencies of the axisymmetric and precession modes.
+A complete set of formulae for calculating the frequencies of the epicyclic modes under consideration is provided within \textit{Wolfram Mathematica} code and additional \textit{C++} and {\textit{PYTHON}} libraries.
+In Sect.~\ref{Section:results}, we analyse the behaviour of these frequencies with a focus on the astrophysically relevant range of the NS parameters.
+We also provide simplified versions of the formulae for the frequencies of axisymmetric radial and vertical oscillations and the frequencies of the two precession modes in Sect.~\ref{Section:formulae}.
+Finally, in Sect.~\ref{Section:conclusions}, we demonstrate the applications of our formulae on various astrophysically relevant examples, provide the reader with a short summary and state our main concluding remarks.